• Home

 At the Destination

-Your pet won't eat much while traveling (they'll be offered food at overnight stops) and they will arrive home a bit dehydrated if they fly (just like humans because of the pressurization of the aircraft).
+Your pet won't sleep or eat much while traveling (they'll be offered food at overnight stops) and they will arrive home a bit dehydrated if they fly (just like humans because of the pressurization of the aircraft).

 Water them well and give them a few days to eat, drink and rest.